projectatomic/nulecule/spec/v1-alpha/README.md

 * `Atomicfile`: application manifest
 * `README.md`: information for deploying this application targetted towards deployment ops sysadmin
 * `graph`: directories of applications referenced in Atomicfile
+  * `provider`: a string matching a list (TBD) of container or orchestration technologies: `kubernetes`, `docker`
-  * contains kubernetes files
+    * contains files necessary for deploying to provider
     * optional params.conf file for app-specific params
 * `params.conf`: runtime parameters for application